 Holders of our preferred shares are entitled to receive preference dividends at an annual rate of 6% per annum of the respective preferred shares issue price, out of any funds legally available for this purpose, when, as and if declared by us.
 The right to receive dividends on the preferred shares are cumulative, and the right to such dividends shall accrue to holders of the preferred shares notwithstanding the fact that dividends on said shares are not declared or paid in any calendar year.
-Upon completion of this offering, we will pay a preference dividend in the amount of US\$50.8 million to our preferred shareholders, of which US\$11.4 million is to be paid in cash and US\$39.4 million is to be paid in or cash and US\$39.4 million is to be paid in the form of Class A ordinary shares.
-Upon completion of this offering, the amount that is to be paid in the form of Class A ordinary shares, we will issue 24,223,203 Class A ordinary shares to holders of our preferred shares assuming an initial public offering price of US\$13.00 per ADS, the mid-point of the estimated public offering price range shown on the front cover of this prospectus.
+Upon completion of this offering, we will pay a preference dividend in the amount of US\$50.8 million to our preferred shareholders, of which US\$11.4 million is to be paid in cash and US\$39.4 million is to be paid in the form of Class A ordinary shares.
+Upon completion of this offering, the amount to be paid in cash will be paid from the proceeds of this offering.
+For the amount that is to be paid in the form of Class A ordinary shares, we will issue 31,490,164 Class A ordinary shares to holders of our preferred shares based on the initial public offering price of US\$10.00 per ADS.